Hair Bleaching & Hair Loss

 5. During the bleaching process, alert your stylist if you feel any burning sensation because it may be a sign of a scalp burn or allergy reaction.ˆ The process should be stopped.
 Consult a trichologist if the burning sensation persists

 6. After the bleaching, examine your scalp.
 Do you feel any roughness or scabbing of the skin?
 Does your scalp look red and irritated or burned?
 If it does, you may have gotten chemical burns from chemicals that were too strong, or that you were sensitive to.
 Consult a professional trichologist immediately to have your condition diagnosed and treated before the condition escalates and becomes permanent

 7. After bleaching, do you experience excessive hair breaking off at the scalp?
 This may be due to the improper condition of the hair to receive the service.
 In this case, you need to seek help from a trichologist and start a reparative regimen as soon as possible.
 However, your hair will never be the same until it regrows and is replaced by new growth.
 The best you can do is seek professional help to provide the optimal conditions for a healthy scalp.

 Don’t Rule Out Other Conditions

 Although bleaching/dyeing your hair may not be the cause of your hair loss, other things like genetic hair loss, wearing the hair in constricting styles or even taking certain medications can cause hair loss.
 Wondering if you are experiencing hair loss?
 Click here to find out the 6 signs of hair loss.

-If you’re concerned about your hair falling out, discontinue any harsh chemicals you’re using on your hair and consult with a trichologist.
+If you're concerned about your hair falling out, discontinue any harsh chemicals you're using on your hair and book a consultation with our Trichologists now.